MS Pride of Kent: Return to service

 On 10 December 2017, the ferry ran aground in the Port of Calais during routine departure manoeuvres in high winds.
 The vessel was later refloated at high tide with assistance from harbour tugs commandeered from the Port of Dunkirk.
 On 12 December 2017, the vessel made her way to Dunkirk for an emergency dry docking for repairs for a damaged shaft seal and gearbox.

 In early 2019, the Pride of Kent, like all P&O vessels on the Dover-to-Calais route, had been flagged out to Cyprus, a measure explained by the company as motivated by tax advantages in view of Brexit.
 She was registered in Limassol until being scrapped in 2023.

 On 21 March 2022 Transport Secretary Grant Shapps announced that he would require P&O Ferries to rename Pride of Kent and other ships on P&O the fleet which carry British names if the company was found to have breached employment regulations following the summary dismissal without notice via Zoom of 800 British seafarers which were to be replaced with cheaper overseas agency workers.
 On 24 March 2022, P&O Ferries CEO Peter Hebblethwaite confirmed that the management of the company illegally fired 800 British seafarers so it was expected that this ship would have its name changed as Shapps announced three days previously.

 Seizure by MCA

 On the evening of 28 March 2022, the Maritime & Coastguard Agency announced that Pride of Kent had been detained at the Port of Dover following an inspection.
 The ship was declared "unfit to sail" following an inspection that P&O had hoped would allow the ship to sail without passengers or cargo.
 This followed P&O's sacking of 800 seafarers earlier in the month and replacing the crew with agency staff.

 On 4 June she completed her final crossing from Calais to Dover before being taken out of service to allow its crew to be trained on the ship's replacement, P&O Pioneer.
-Pride of Kent was moored at Tilbury from 14 July 2023 before being sold for recycling in Aliaga, Turkey departing on 9 October 2023 and arriving on 23 October 2023.
+Pride of Kent was moored at Tilbury from 14 July 2023 before being sold for recycling in Aliağa, Turkey departing on 9 October 2023 and arriving on 23 October 2023.